YanshiShield/YanshiShield/docs/install.md

 # Installation

-For scenarios where you only need to quickly experience Neursafe FL and federated learning, we recommend installing in standalone mode, which allows you to quickly start a federated training.
+For scenarios where you only need to quickly experience YanshiShield FL and federated learning, we recommend installing in standalone mode, which allows you to quickly start a federated training.
 For production environments, cluster mode installation is recommended.
 The SDK for federated development needs to be installed in both installation modes.

 ## SDK Installation

-### 1. Enter Neursafe FL code
+### 1. Enter YanshiShield FL code

 ```shell
 cd federated-learning